-According to the DGS weekly epidemiological bulletin, compared to the previous week, there were 11,750 fewer cases of infection, with 12 fewer deaths in the comparison between the two periods.
+According to the DGS weekly epidemiological bulletin, compared to the previous week, there were 12,898 fewer cases of infection, with a reduction of 28 deaths in the comparison between the two periods.

-As for hospital occupancy in mainland Portugal due to Covid-19, the DGS started to release data on hospitalisations for the Monday before the report was published on Fridays.
+As for hospital occupancy in mainland Portugal due to covid-19, the DGS started to release data on hospitalizations for the Monday before the report was published on Fridays.

-Based on this criterion, the bulletin indicates that, last Monday, 2,092 people were hospitalised, 250 more than on the same day of the previous week, with 107 patients in intensive care units, plus eight.
+Based on this criterion, the bulletin indicates that, last Monday, 1,029 people were hospitalised, 111 less than on the same day of the previous week, with 49 patients in intensive care units, minus eight.

-According to data from the DGS, the seven-day incidence was, on Monday, at 1,707 cases per 100,000 inhabitants, having registered a decrease of 6% compared to the previous week, while the transmissibility index (Rt) of the SARS-CoV-2 coronavirus has dropped nationally from 1.13 to 1.00.
+According to the DGS bulletin, the seven-day incidence was, on Monday, at 349 cases per 100,000 inhabitants, having registered a 26% decrease compared to the previous week, and the transmissibility index (Rt) of the coronavirus dropped to 0.81.

 By region, Lisbon and Vale do Tejo recorded 15,292 cases between 12 and 18 July, 5,869 less than in the previous period, and 44 deaths, 15 less.